gomo/dynamic_scaffold/README.md

 * We use rspec for test.
 * Check code with [rubocop](https://github.com/bbatsov/rubocop).

+### Development hints.

-* You can change CSS to Bootstrap3 by registering `bootstrap=3` in cookie in the sample page.
+Please support both Bootstrap 3/4.
+You can change CSS to Bootstrap3 by registering `bootstrap=3` in cookie in the sample page.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).